Siege of Sarajevo: NATO's intervention

 On 27 May 1995, Serb soldiers posing as French troops captured two UN observation posts at either end of the front-line Vrbanja bridge without firing a shot.
-They wore French uniforms, flak jackets and helmets, were armed with French weapons and drove a French armoured personnel carrier (APC) – all stolen from UN troops detained outside the city.
+They wore French uniforms, flak jackets and helmets, were armed with French weapons and drove a French armoured personnel carrier – all stolen from UN troops detained outside the city.
 The soldiers disarmed the 12 peacekeepers at gunpoint.
 Ten were taken to an unknown destination while two remained on the bridge as human shields.
 The French responded by sending 30 troops, backed by six light tanks, to storm the northern end of the bridge.
 Two French soldiers were killed in the clash and five were wounded, while four Serb soldiers were killed and four were taken prisoner.
 At the end of the day, the Serbs remained in control of the southern portion of the bridge, while the French occupied the northern portion.
 The Serbs later abandoned the southern portion of the bridge.

-In 1995, the international forces firmly turned against the besiegers after the second Markale massacre of 28 August, in which 37 people were killed and 90 wounded.
+In 1995, the international forces firmly turned against the besiegers after the second Markale massacre of 28 August.
 On 30 August, the Secretary General of NATO announced the start of air strikes, supported by UNPROFOR rapid reaction force artillery attacks.
 On that same day, a French Mirage 2000 was downed by a Bosnian Serb shoulder-fired SAM near Pale.

 On 1 September, NATO and the UN demanded the lifting of the siege, removal of heavy weapons from the heavy weapons exclusion zone around Sarajevo, and complete security of other UN safe areas.
 The Bosnian Serb leaders were given a deadline of 4 September, and the Operation Deliberate Force bombing campaign was suspended.
 Heavy weapons had not been removed when the deadline passed.
 On 5 September, air strikes resumed on Bosnian Serb positions around Sarajevo and near the Bosnian Serb headquarters at Pale.

 On 14 September, they were again suspended, this time to allow the implementation of an agreement with the Bosnian Serbs which included the withdrawal of heavy weapons from the exclusion zone.
 Finally, on 20 September 1995, French General Bernard Janvier (Commander of UNPROFOR) and U.S. Admiral Leighton W. Smith Jr. (CINCSOUTH) agreed that it was not necessary to resume the strikes as the Bosnian Serbs had complied with the UN's conditions.
 Operation Deliberate Force was terminated.